-Other tests might include an ultrasound, CT scan or a type of X-ray called a voiding cystourethrogram.
+Other tests might include an ultrasound, a CT scan or a type of X-ray called a voiding cystourethrogram.
 A voiding cystourethrogram involves injecting a contrast dye to take X-rays of the bladder when full and while urinating.

 Antibiotics for kidney infections